 There are tons of ways for bloggers to monetize their blog but I’ll introduce just two major ways for the time being.
 One of which is through sponsored posts.
 If you notice that I promote a certain company or brand in some of my blog posts, then those are more likely sponsored.
 These brands pay a certain amount (or free travel or products) to be featured on my website and to be introduced to you, my readers.

 We also earn through affiliate marketing.
-When you look to your left, you will see advertisements.
+When you look to your left (if on desktop), you will see advertisements.
 If any of these ads appeal to you and you click on them and then eventually purchase whatever is featured on the ad, I earn a small commission from that.
 This has no added expense to you, but the advertisers will pay me as ‘rent’ for the space they are occupying on my website.

 This blog has opened a lot of opportunities for me and actually making money online came as a shock to me.
 The money I earn isn’t big, but it helps me maintain this blog as I have to pay for my domain name, hosting, as well as invest in a few things to further improve my craft such as my camera, accessories, applications, seminars and the like.